luochen1990/lazy-list/README.md

 	console.log x
 ```

-The abuse of `map` will make thing unclear since `map` is designed to return a lazylist and changes nothing else.
+The abuse of `map` will make thing unclear since `map` is designed to return a LazyList and changes nothing else.
 Actually the `map` one won't work since the mapping function is not called immediately.

-And `foreach` is designed to enumerate items in a lazylist and do side effects in it's callback function.
+And `foreach` is designed to enumerate items in a LazyList and do side effects in it's callback function.

 Do right things in right way keeps bugs away.

-### use recursive definitions of lazylist everywhere
+### use recursive definitions of LazyList everywhere

 Actually this is not mistake of users.
 But it is still not recommended to use recursive definitions frequently.
 Since there is neither graph reduction optimization in lazy.coffee nor tail call optimization in javascript. the performance of recursive programs is a big problem here.